IQSS/dataverse/doc/sphinx-guides/source/installation/prerequisites.rst

 Prerequisites
 =============

-Before running the Dataverse software installation script, you must install and configure Linux, Java, Payara, PostgreSQL, Solr, and jq.
+Before running the Dataverse Software installation script, you must install and configure Linux, Java, Payara, PostgreSQL, Solr, and jq.
 The other software listed below is optional but can provide useful features.

 After following all the steps below, you can proceed to the :doc:`installation-main` section.